Ant-Inspired Density Estimation via Random Walks: Random-Walk-Based Density Estimation

-Armed with the moment bound of Lemma \ref{per_agent_moments} we can finally show that $\sum_{j=1}^n \bar c_j$ concentrates strongly about its expectation.
-Since $\sum_{j=1}^n \bar c_j$ is just a mean-centered and scaled version of $\tilde d = \frac{1}{t} \sum_{j=1}^n c_j$, this is enough to prove the accuracy of encounter rate-based density estimation. \ifpodc \else We start by showing that $\sum_{j=1}^n \bar c_j$ is a sub-exponential random variable.\fi
+Armed with Lemma \ref{per_agent_moments} we can finally show that $\sum_{j=1}^n c_j$ concentrates strongly about its expectation.
+Since $\tilde d = \frac{1}{t} \sum_{j=1}^n c_j$, this is enough to prove the accuracy of encounter-rate-based density estimation (Algorithm \ref{random_walk_sampling}).
+We first use Lemma \ref{per_agent_moments} to give a standard `sub-exponential' bound on the sum $\sum_{j=1}^n c_j$ (Corollary \ref{subExpCorrollary} below).
+It is in this step that we use that each $c_j$ is independent conditioned on executing agent's random walk $\mathcal{W}$.
+We correspondingly remove this conditioning, giving an unconditioned bound.